E-business

 Understanding CRA’s Expectations and Preferred Methods

-The CRA expects detailed, real-time documentation that shows a systematic approach to addressing technological uncertainties.
-This includes technical records like lab journals and financial documentation to support the SR&ED claim.
-Projects should be led by qualified personnel, with accurate tracking of time and costs for eligible activities.
-Using technical language such as “hypothesis” or “experimental development” rather than business terminology is essential for clarity and compliance.
+The CRA expects detailed records showing a systematic approach to technological uncertainties, led by qualified personnel, with accurate tracking of time and costs.
+Using technical terminology like “hypothesis” or “experimental development” is essential.

 Overcoming the Disconnect Between Business Practices and CRA Standards